Mazorlion/Desynced-Wiki-Scripts/README.md

 - You might have to handle new name collisions.
 Script should stop and error out if it detects one.
   Most of that should be handled by adding entries to `WIKI_NAME_OVERRIDES`.
+- By default, only entities that are unlockable by players are included.
+You can force extra inclusions by adding names in `FORCE_INCLUDE_NAMES`.
 - Many pages like https://wiki.desyncedgame.com/Instructions will need to be edited if a new category is added.
 - Currently new images are not added automatically.